Ali Ashraf Darvishian: Books

-One of his books is a collection of short stories titled "Az Nadarad Ta Darad".
-Nadarad (Doesn't have) is one of the titles of the book.
-It is named after the family name of the main character of the story, which foreshadows the absolute poverty of all the characters in the story and mostly Nadarad (meaning Doesn't have) family.
-From the point of view of Marxist critical approach, one of the many perspectives through which a literary work can be analyzed, poverty can be said to have been the result of social conflict and class struggle, because people were not aware of how they have unconsciously accepted the subservient, powerless roles in their society that have been prescribed for them by others (false consciousness).
-In this story, Nadarad family is the representative of the proletariat, while Mash Ghorban represents the bourgeoisie.
-Niaz Ali, a child of a family, chooses to go to school in order to promote his class in society, and he has no plan of protesting against the cruel social structure.
+One of his books is a collection of short stories titled Az Nadarad Ta Darad.
+The title includes the main character's surname, "Nadarad", which means "doesn't have", foreshadowing the absolute poverty of all the characters in the story, especially his family.
+From the point of view of Marxist criticism, poverty can be said to be the result of social conflict and class struggle, because people were not aware of how they have unconsciously accepted the subservient, powerless roles in their society that have been prescribed for them by others (false consciousness).
+In this story, the Nadarad family represents the proletariat, while Mash Ghorban represents the bourgeoisie.
+Niaz Ali chooses to go to school to promote his class in society, and he has no plan to protest against the cruel social structure.